Book a Consultation

 For a stroke to occur, a small blood clot will block blood flow through an artery in the brain, preventing the area from getting blood which causes damage.

-This damage can occur in any body part.
+This damage can occur in any part of body body.
 When the veins in the retina get blocked, it stops draining blood from the retina.
 The result is haemorrhage or bleeding and fluid leakage from the blocked vessels.
-Called RVO
+This is called RVO (Retinal Vein Occlusion) or BRVO (Branch Retina Vein Occlusion).

 How does RVO cause reduce/ loss of vision?